Receivership at Giffen

 Because we are in receivership, our school is eligible for a state grant to support turnaround efforts.
 These turnaround efforts are being conducted in a variety of areas, and you can learn more specifics by reviewing the documents below on this page.

 If our school fails to demonstrate improvement, it school may be placed in independent receivership for three years.
-This means that the receiver will change from Superintendent Kaweeda G. Adams to an outside individual or organization.
+This means that the receiver will change from our superintendent to an outside individual or organization.

 Schools can exit receivership in one of three ways: